-- If the owner fails to convert the target named by an atom in the MULTIPLE property, it should replace that atom in the property with None.
+- The owner should reply with a SelectionNotify only when all the requested conversions have been performed. - If the owner fails to convert the target named by an atom in the MULTIPLE property, it should replace that atom in the property with None.

 The entries in a MULTIPLE property must be processed in the order they appear in the property.
-For further information, see section 2.6.3.
+For further information, see the section called "Selection Targets with Side Effects".